-For further information contact Admissions at 203-332-5100.
+For further information contact the Registrar's office at (203) 332-5090.

 New England Regional Student Program

 The New England Regional Student Program (RSP), one of the basic programs administered by the New England Board of Higher Education (NEBHE), was established in 1957.
 The RSP enables residents of New England to attend an out-of-state public college or university within New England for certain degree programs that are not available in their home-state public institutions and pay either in-state tuition or 50 percent above that amount.